yuying16yy/DataEngineerTakeHomeChallenge/README.md

 1. You are allowed to use any language and any libraries you wish.
 However, you should be able to justify your technical decisions.
+Feel free to use any resources available to you.
 2. Fork the github repo [ here ](https://github.com/Mistplay/DataEngineerTakeHomeChallenge).
 3. The challenge should not require more than a couple of hours to complete.
 We don't want you to be spending too much time on it.